 South Iceland deserves all the attention and is completely worth it if it’s your first time in the country.
 You can either self-drive the Ring Road in the South Coast of Iceland and explore the sights on your own (except glacier hiking and the Glacier Lagoon which must be done with expert guides) or choose from one of the many tours such as this 2-Day Jokulsarlon Glacier Lagoon and South Coast Tour.
-This tour is run by my friend Ingo, who was kind enough to take me around the South Coast in Iceland over two days and the itinerary includes most of the stops I’ve mentioned in this post (he’s a fun person to hang out with and I can highly recommend his tours).
+This tour is run by my friend Ingo, who was kind enough to take me around the South Coast in Iceland over two days and the itinerary includes most of the stops I’ve mentioned in this post.
 There are tons of south Iceland tours from Reykjavik so you shouldn’t have trouble finding something in your budget.

 Raufarhólshellir Lava-tube Cave

-The Raufarhólshellir lava-tube cave in South Iceland is the third largest in the country and close to the Ring Road.
+The Raufarhólshellir lava-tube cave in South Iceland is the third-largest in the country and is close to the Ring Road.
 There are four entrances to this 1360m long tube.
 As lava flows along a channel, like a riverbed, overflows along the sides of this channel may connect, expand (on cooling) and solidify to create a roof over the flowing lava.
 Over time, when the flow stops from the source, the last of the lava moves to the end leaving behind a hollow lava-tube cave such as Raufarhólshellir.

 You can enter the cave from one of the entrances though this is easier in summer.
 I visited in winter and you can read here what it was like to enter the lava-tube during a snowstorm and see the unique lava formations.
 I don’t recommend this if you’re claustrophobic or have serious knee or back injuries.
 Watch the video below: